E-commerce Tracking with GA4: Enhanced E-commerce Setup

 Preparation Before Setup: Data Layer Strategy

 Based on our experience working with clients, one of the biggest mistakes is blindly trusting the automatic plugins of e-commerce platforms (Shopify, WooCommerce, Ticimax, etc.).
-Often, these plugins can miscalculate currency conversions or create confusion in tax-included/excluded prices.
-My advice as a professional content writer and analyst is always to conduct a manual audit and ensure that the Data Layer complies 100% with the schema expected by GA4.
+Often, these plugins can miscalculate currency conversions or create confusion in tax-inclusive/exclusive pricing.
+As a professional content writer and analyst, my advice is to always conduct a manual audit and ensure that the Data Layer fully complies with GA4's expected schema.

 Professional Tip: